Treow’s Waldorf inspired approach prepares children for the future by:

 - Water conservation

-Treow Relationships to other Waldorf Schools and Organisations
+Treow’s Relationships to Waldorf Schools and Organisations

-The teachers, parents and families of the children at Treow have a network of contacts and relationships with teachers, parents and families of other Waldorf Schools, Steiner Schools and Waldorf aligned institutions, some of which are listed below (in alphabetical order).
+The teachers, parents and families of the children at Treow have a network of contacts and relationships with teachers, parents and families of various Waldorf Schools, Steiner Schools and Waldorf aligned institutions, some of which are listed below (in alphabetical order).

 - Centre For Creative Education, Cape Town, WC